 You can ship your luxury vehicle by air internationally or domestically, and your automobile will end up at its final destination much quicker than shipping it by ocean.
 For very timely and specific shipping needs, you may even be able to ship your vehicle by charter plane instead of potentially having your vehicle delayed in transit for various reasons.
 While this option can cost thousands of dollars, it is an option that provides a very exclusive and speedy experience, ensuring your exotic vehicle will reach your destination unscathed.

 This method is used for shipping most vehicles overseas, and generally takes place in two methods: a roll on/roll off service, or container service.
 The roll on/roll off service is when your car is driven or rolled onto the ship, then securely fastened within a containment desk.
 The container service, however, offers added protection by putting your automobile inside an enclosed container, then rolling the container onto the ship before leaving.
-For more information about these two methods of ocean freight shipping, go here.

 Unfortunately, you won't be able to simply pass the keys over to your freight company and say "see you later" when shipping your vehicle.
 There are a number of important steps you will need to take prior to your vehicle being transported.